dotnet/arcade/Documentation/Darc.md

 ### **`set-goal`**

 Sets a goal build time for the definition per Channel.
 This is captured for the PKPI- Build time report.
+Only dnceng is in scope.

 **Sample**:
 ```